 Credit risk is the risk that the Plan will lose money because of the default of the security of the issuer or investment counterparty.
+The funds held by the plan are unrated

 Concentration of credit risk is the risk of loss attributed to the magnitude of the Plan's investment in a single issuer.
-The Plan's investments are managed by several fund managers.
+The Plan's investments are held in custody by Voya Institutional Trust Company and TD Ameritrade self-directed brokerage account.
 The concentration of investments is determined by the participants' elections to invest in the available investment options as selected by the Board.
 The investments that exceed 5% are identified in Note 7.